Technique for Surface Background Rejection in Liquid Argon Dark Matter Detectors using Layered Wavelength-Shifting and Scintillating Thin Films: Introduction

 Dominant detector backgrounds are typically from electromagnetic interactions (from $\beta$'s or $\gamma$'s).
 It has been demonstrated that electromagnetic backgrounds can be effectively suppressed in liquid argon using pulse-shape discrimination (PSD) based on differences of the time evolution of the scintillation pulse between electronic and nuclear recoils~\cite{first_argon_psd, deap1_psd}.
-Another important source of background to low-energy recoil events is from $\alpha$-decays on or near detector surfaces.
-Most naturally-occurring $\alpha$ emitters have energies above several MeV, well above the region of interest for low-energy nuclear recoils in dark matter searches. $\alpha$-decays occurring in the sensitive volume of noble liquid detectors are thus easily identified by their large energy deposition.
-Near detector surfaces, however, an $\alpha$ decay can lead to a recoiling nucleus being ejected into the sensitive detector region, while the $\alpha$ particle itself travels toward the detector wall and is either not observed, or observed with a vastly lower apparent energy, possibly low enough to be confused with a signal.
-Even if no recoil nucleus is ejected into the sensitive target region, an $\alpha$ particle which loses most of its energy in a non-active material and in so doing deposits only a small amount of energy in the sensitive detector region could be mis-identified as a low-energy recoil.
+Assuming that backgrounds from sources external to the detector are mitigated with PSD or shielded, which is the main concept of the DEAP-3600 detector~\cite{deap_det}, another important source of background to low-energy nuclear recoil events is from $\alpha$-decays on or near detector surfaces.
+Most naturally-occurring $\alpha$-emitters have energies of several MeV, well above the region of interest for low-energy nuclear recoils in dark matter searches. $\alpha$-decays occurring in the sensitive volume of noble liquid detectors are thus easily identified by their large energy deposition.
+Near detector surfaces, however, an $\alpha$-decay can lead to a recoiling nucleus being ejected into the sensitive detector region, while the $\alpha$-particle itself travels toward the detector wall and is either not observed, or observed with a vastly lower apparent energy, possibly low enough to be confused with a signal.
+Even if no recoil nucleus is ejected into the sensitive target region, an $\alpha$-particle which loses most of its energy in a non-active material and in so doing deposits only a small amount of energy in the sensitive detector region could be mis-identified as a low-energy recoil.
 Sensitive dark matter searches typically reject events from detector surfaces, including those borne by $\alpha$-decays, by reconstructing event positions and defining an inner fiducial volume that is free of or lower in background events.